PSYCHIATRY101.Com

 Consciousness | Definition, Nature & Function | Britannica

-consciousness, a psychological condition defined by the English philosopher John Locke as “the perception of what passes in a man’s own mind.”
+Consciousness, a psychological condition defined by the English philosopher John Locke as “the perception of what passes in a man’s own mind.”
 (Read Yuval Noah Harari’s Britannica essay on “Nonconscious Man.”)
-In the early 19th century the concept was variously considered.

 Dive into the science and philosophy of consciousness.
 Learn how neural correlates, cognitive neuroscience, and philosophical debates shape our understanding of self-awareness and the mind-body connection.